-The Student Council represents the interests of the student body and, under the direction of a sponsor, gives leadership and assistance in the planning of student activities.
-Each school year, council officers and a representative from each class are elected to this organization by the student body.
+The Student Council represents the student body's interests and, under the direction of a sponsor, gives leadership and assistance in the planning of student activities.
+Council officers and a representative from each class are elected to this organization by the student body each school year.